 Seasonal Allergies in Dogs

 What Are Seasonal Allergies in Dogs?
-Well, much like people, dogs may have allergies to a wide variety of environmental substances, including grass and tree pollen.
-Instead of a year-round allergy, it is possible that a dog’s symptoms are seasonal if they appear only in particular seasons, like spring and autumn.
+Much like people, dogs can have allergies to a wide variety of environmental substances, including grass and tree pollen.
+Instead of year-round allergies, a dog’s symptoms may be seasonal, appearing only during certain seasons, such as spring and autumn.

 What are the common symptoms of seasonal allergies in dogs?